codestag/stagtools/readme.txt

 2. Shortcode builder is located on your WordPress editor at very last.
 3. All widgets added by StagTools are highlighted.
 4. Settings panel for adding twitter oAuth keys.
+5. Editor styles; includes Intro Text/Run In and alerts.

 == Installation ==